 Risk Factors for Acid Reflux

 Acid reflux can affect people of all ages.
 This condition results from a lifestyle factor in most cases, but it can be caused by other factors that the individual could not prevent.
 One cause of acid reflux that is not preventable is a hernia.
 This condition creates a hole in the diaphragm that allows the upper stomach to enter the chest cavity, leading to acid reflux.
+Some other risk factors include:

 • Smoking